metal-stack/docs/docs/src/overview/comparison.md

 ## Metal Stack

-Is a [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) provider for bare metal focused to create Kubernetes Cluster On Premise.
+Is an [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) provider for bare metal focused to create Kubernetes cluster on premise.
 Gardener support is built in.

 ## VMWare